learn-co-curriculum/dsc-conditional-probability/README.md

 **Conditional probability emerges when the outcome a trial may influence the results of the upcoming trials.**

-While calculating the probability of the second event (event $B$) given that the primary event (event $A$) has just happened, we say that the probability of event B is relies on the occurrence of event A.
+While calculating the probability of the second event (event $B$) given that the primary event (event $A$) has just happened, we say that the probability of event $B$ is relies on the occurrence of event $A$.

 Here are some more examples: